-As noted earlier, net assets may serve over time as a useful indicator of a government's financial position and an important determinant of its ability to finance services in the future.
-Town of Groton governmental activity assets exceeded liabilities by \$140,119 on June 30, 2018.
+As noted earlier, net position may serve over time as a useful indicator of a government's financial position and an important determinant of its ability to finance services in the future.
+Town of Groton governmental activity assets exceeded liabilities by \$145,736 on June 30, 2019.